-Twelve people attended the tour and staff advised participants that the project will be delivered in three stages due to the need to continue soil sampling outside Burgess Garage.
-The reduction in scope of this project has largely been focused around public safety and revitalisation of the main street.
+The project will be delivered in three stages.
+The project is focused around public safety and revitalisation of the main street.

-Stage 1 of the project has almost reached completion and included fuel tank remediation, structural awning review and detailed design.
+Stage 1 included fuel tank remediation, structural awning review and detailed design.

 Council is currently working with essential energy on the removal of the power lines, a new power supply design and upgraded street lighting.